-Student interested in pursuing a Master of Science in Secondary Education with a Concentration in NCAA Compliance and Academic Progress Reporting (APR) - Non-Teaching (1) must have a bachelor's or an equivalent degree from an accredited College or University; (2) must have a minimum cumulative grade point average (GPA) of 2.50 on a 4.0 scale for all undergraduate courses earned or a minimum cumulative GPA of 2.65 on all upper undergraduate courses earned; (3) must have satisfied all admission requirements of the graduate school; (4) must maintain a cumulative GPA of 3.00 in the degree program; (5) must have taken the GRE;(6) and must pass the Core Education and Area Comprehensive Examinations.
-Students interested in pursuing a Master of Science in Secondary Education with a Concentration in Athletic Administration and Coaching - Teaching with an Educator Licensure (1) must have earned an undergraduate degree with a cumulative GPA of 2.50 on a 4.0 scale for all undergraduate courses earned or a minimum cumulative GPA of 2.65 on all upper undergraduate courses earned; (2) must have satisfied all admission requirements of the graduate school; (3) must have a valid, permanent teacher license or have documentation of having passed both Praxis I and II; (4) must maintain a cumulative GPA of 3.00 in the degree program; (5) and must pass the Core Education and Athletic Administration and Coaching Comprehensive Examinations.
-Conversely, students without teacher licensure and are interested in pursuing the Master of Science in Secondary Education with a Concentration in Athletic Administration and Coaching - Non-Teaching (1) must have a bachelor's or an equivalent degree from an accredited College or University; (2) must have earned an undergraduate degree with a cumulative GPA of 2.50 on a 4.0 scale for all undergraduate courses earned or a minimum cumulative GPA of 2.65 on all upper undergraduate courses earned; (3) must have satisfied all admission requirements of the graduate school; (4) must sign a written statement to corroborate that they understand they are pursuing a Non-Certification degree; (5) must maintain a cumulative GPA of 3.00 in the degree program; (6) must have taken the GRE, (7) and must pass the Core Education and Athletic Administration and Coaching Comprehensive Examinations.
+Student interested in pursuing a Master of Science in Secondary Education with a Concentration in NCAA Compliance and Academic Progress Reporting (APR) - Non-Teaching: (1) must have a bachelor's or an equivalent degree from an accredited College or University: (2) must have a minimum cumulative grade point average (GPA) of 2.50 on a 4.0 scale for all undergraduate courses earned or a minimum cumulative GPA of 2.65 on all upper undergraduate courses earned; (3) must have taken the GRE (Important Note: If a student scores below 3.0 on the analytical writing component of the GRE, he or she is required to take PE 540: Independent Research); (4) must have satisfied all admission requirements of Graduate Studies; (5) must maintain a cumulative GPA of 3.00 in the degree program; (5) and must pass the Core Education and Area Comprehensive Examinations.
+Students interested in pursuing a Master of Science in Secondary Education with a Concentration in Athletic Administration and Coaching - Teaching with an Educator Licensure: (1) must have earned an undergraduate degree with a cumulative GPA of 2.50 on a 4.0 scale for all undergraduate courses earned or a minimum cumulative GPA of 2.65 on all upper undergraduate courses earned; (2) must have satisfied all admission requirements of Graduate Studies; (3) must have a valid, permanent teacher license or have documentation of having passed both Praxis I and II; (4) must maintain a cumulative GPA of 3.00 in the degree program; (5) and must pass the Core Education and Area Comprehensive Examinations.
+Conversely, students without teacher licensure and are interested in pursuing the Master of Science in Secondary Education with a Concentration in Athletic Administration and Coaching - Non-Teaching: (1) must have a bachelor's or an equivalent degree from an accredited College or University; (2) must have earned an undergraduate degree with a cumulative GPA of 2.50 on a 4.0 scale for all undergraduate courses earned or a minimum cumulative GPA of 2.65 on all upper undergraduate courses earned; (3) must have taken the GRE (Important Note: If a student scores below 3.0 on the analytical writing component of the GRE, he or she is required to take PE 540: Independent Research); (4) must have satisfied all admission requirements of Graduate Studies; (5) must sign a written statement to corroborate that they understand they are pursuing a Non-Teaching-Certification degree; (6) must maintain a cumulative GPA of 3.00 in the degree program; (6) and must pass the Core Education and Area Comprehensive Examinations.